DAISUKE SHIMOYAMA

 KOKIN

-Kokin (古今) is a Japanese word meaning "past and present."
 The character 古 (ko) represents the old-history, depth, and tradition. 今 (kin) means now - freshness, movement, and the beauty of the present moment.

 The name Kokin reflects a spirit of timelessness, as the chef Daisuke Shimoyama honours traditional Japanese techniques and philosophies while embracing modern methods and a contemporary sensibility-celebrating a cuisine rooted in heritage yet always evolving.
+A fire-born tradition, reborn in the heart of modern London.

 Kokin is where time converges-informing every choice, every flavour, every moment.